hansmilton/QuaternionsHM/README.md

 This package uses the passive convention.<br />
 The matrix rows are the base axes of a rotated frame, as seen from the reference frame.

-In contrast Mathematicas inbuilt function RotationMatrix use the active convention.<br />
+In contrast, Mathematica's inbuilt function RotationMatrix uses the active convention.<br />
 The matrix rows are the base axes of the reference frame, as seen from a rotated frame.

+The passive convention matches the result of mapping the function quatRotateVector over<br />
+the rows of an identity 3x3 matrix.